Early Life and Education

-Daniel Lubetzky was born in Mexico City, Mexico, in 1968, to Holocaust survivor parents.
-He moved to the United States as a teenager and graduated from Trinity University with a Bachelor of Arts degree in economics and international relations.
-He then earned his Juris Doctor from Stanford Law School in 1993.
+Daniel Lubetzky was born in Mexico City, Mexico, in 1968.
+His parents were Holocaust survivors, instilling in him a strong sense of social responsibility.
+He moved to the United States as a teenager and attended Trinity University in San Antonio, Texas, where he earned a Bachelor of Arts degree in economics and international relations.
+He then earned a Juris Doctor degree from Stanford Law School in 1993.
+During his time at Trinity, he ran a successful business selling watches to fellow students, showcasing his early entrepreneurial spirit.

 Rise to Success